 Yes, it is possible to live off dividends.
 In fact, dividend investing is a strategy that’s geared towards setting up financial freedom.
 But you’ll have to plan well in advance, starting with your expenses and financial goals.
 Once this is clear, you can work on building a portfolio of dividend-paying stocks.

 While “rich” is a subjective term, dividend investing has the potential to generate lucrative returns and passive income.
+Before adopting any investment strategy, it's advisable to download the Cube Wealth app and consult a Cube Wealth Coach who can provide guidance based on your risk tolerance.
 Dividend investing is built on this principle.
 Dividend investors are known to accumulate stocks that pay dividends.
 They either reinvest it to buy more stocks or hold it in a bank account in the form of cash.
 The goal?
 Financial freedom, passive income, or more money, in general.